Things to Consider When Purchasing a Commercial Cleaning Franchise

 Is Commercial Cleaning a Growing Industry?

-Yes, commercial cleaning is a growing industry.
+Yes, commercial cleaning and commercial cleaning franchise is a growing industry.
 Over the past five years, commercial cleaning has seen a steady increase in demand thanks to overall economic growth and the Bureau of Labor and Statistics currently predicts a 6% increase in job outlook between now and the year 2030.
 This percentage is currently as fast as the national average rate but could change based on demand, staff availability, and more.
 As previously mentioned, demand for janitorial cleaning services over the last several years has increased and the number of available job openings for janitors and other cleaning staff is projected to be around an average of 314,900 annually over the next decade.

 What Types of Buildings Require Commercial Cleaning Services?